-The Monitoring Officer may consider that the matter can reasonably be resolved without the need for a hearing.
-In such a case, they will consult with the Independent Person and with you as complainant and seek to agree what you may consider to be a fair resolution which also helps to ensure higher standards of conduct for the future.
-Such resolution may include the Member accepting that their conduct was unacceptable and offering an apology, and/or other remedial action by the authority.
-If the Member complies with the suggested resolution, the Monitoring Officer will report the matter to the Audit and Governance Committee and the Town or Parish Council for information, but will take no further action.
+3.16 The Monitoring Officer may consider that the matter can reasonably be resolved without the need for a Standards Sub-Committee hearing.
+In such a case they will consult with the Independent Person and the complainant and seek to agree a fair resolution and one which also helps to ensure higher standards of conduct for the future.

+3.17 Such resolution may include the Subject Member accepting that their conduct was unacceptable and offering an apology and/or other remedial action by the council.
+If the Subject Member complies with the suggested resolution the Monitoring Officer will report the matter to the next meeting of the Audit and Governance Committee for them to note and the Town or Parish Council for information but will take no further action.